 While some healthcare networks are relying on EHR vendors to integrate AI capabilities to enhance specific application areas, others are also developing in-house AI solutions for their EHR systems.
 In order to expand their horizons, some EHR vendors are looking partner with technology firms to harness their AI tools.

-Netscribes’ market intelligence and innovation insights solutions help you keep track of the latest developments in the healthcare industry and provides data-driven insights to support strategic decisions.
+Netscribes’ market research and innovation insights solutions help you keep track of the latest developments in the healthcare industry and provides data-driven insights to support strategic decisions.
 Contact us to know more.